This event was presented by members of the Anchorage, Alaska community.

 of Tibet are struggling to keep their culture alive and to live a dignified life.

-before that date.
+Tibet was invaded by China in 1959.
 Since then, a cultural genocide of the Tibetan people has been

 taking place, and continues to this very day.